Ahtesham519/SQL/README.md

-# SQL
-Google Data Analytics SQL
+# Google Data Analytics SQL
 Verfication of the data and finding Errors from the source

 Every time check all below requirement to clean data.